jdrsn/slate/source/includes/_extras.md

 ### Query parameters

-If you are using `GET`, the email message to be sent has to be passed as JSON string in the query param named `x`.
+If you are using `GET`, the email message to be sent has to be passed as JSON string in the query param `x`.
 The configuration param `q` can be set ẁith `POST` and `GET`.

 Parameter | Description | Required